Pages tagged with: governor-general

 Vogel House in Lower Hutt in 1975, the year it became the official Prime Minister's residence.

-The Governor-General's flag is flown on all occasions when the Governor-General is present
+The Governor-General's flag is flown on all occasions when the Governor-General is present.

-The swearing in of Dame Silvia Cartwright as governor-general meant that five of the country's most powerful political and legal positions were held by women.
+The swearing in of Dame Silvia Cartwright as governor-general meant that all five of the country's most powerful political and legal positions were held by women.

 Sir Paul Reeves (1985–90), New Zealand's first Maori Governor-General